 When you check in for the appointment, be sure to tell the check-in desk that you suspect an infectious disease.
-The person may choose to give you a face mask or show you to your room immediately.
+You and your child may be asked to wear a face mask or shown to an exam room immediately.

-- Measles, mumps and rubella (MMR) vaccine safety studies.
-Centers for Disease Control and Prevention. https://www.cdc.gov/vaccinesafety/vaccines/mmr/mmr-studies.html.
-Accessed Nov.
-28, 2017.
+- Measles, mumps and rubella (MMR) vaccine.
+Centers for Disease Control and Prevention. https://www.cdc.gov/vaccinesafety/vaccines/mmr-vaccine.html.
+Accessed Jan.
+4, 2022.